-Firstly be aware of your private health fund policy commencement date for claims to be eligible.
-From the general feedback, most health funds have a 12 month waiting period before orthodontic claims can be made.
-In addition, the amount that you can claim for orthodontic treatment increases for each year that you have been a member, for which you have NOT made a claim on for orthodontic treatment.
+Be aware of your private health fund policy commencement date for claims to be eligible.
+Most health funds have a 12 month waiting period before orthodontic claims can be made.

-Orthodontic records, which are taken prior to fitting of any appliance, can be partly claimed back from your health fund if you have BASIC dental cover, even if you do not have any MAJOR DENTAL, orthodontic or braces cover.
+Orthodontic records, taken prior to fitting of appliance can be partially claimed back if you have BASIC dental cover.

 What do some of our patients say about health funds?

-Several patients have informed us that if you have several members of your family who will benefit from orthodontic treatment, the numbers may then add up to make the additional health fund premium a viable option.
-Please assess your own financial circumstances or consult professional advice to see if this is a viable option
+Several members of the same household who will benefit from orthodontic treatment, the numbers may add up to make the additional health fund premium a viable option